 Once you’ve found yours, pick and choose items that give that feel in a balanced way.
 Then when you begin to decorate your entryway for the holidays, you’ll be able to stay on theme.

 Check out more holiday fun and follow us on City Girl Gone Mom TikTok!

 Today, wassail is hot apple cider with honey and spices, but the drink came from the Middle Ages when it was originally made with wine, ale, or hard cider topped with stale bread or beaten eggs.
 Neighbors would visit on Christmas Eve and drink to each other’s health.

 Go With the Greens

 ICYMI: I have a thing for fresh greenery in the home.
-You won’t find artificial anything here!
-My favorite place to grab some holiday greens is Arhaus, which has so many live, fresh and dried varieties to choose from.
+But it can be hard to make every garland in your home live.
+So my favorite place to grab some faux holiday greens is Arhaus, which has so many varieties to choose from.
 I couldn’t live without a few garlands and a gorgeous wreath, so I incorporate those into the entryway decorations by hanging the wreath on the front door or wrapping a garland around my favorite Arhaus mirror.
-I then go back and add a few gold, clear, and silver ornaments into the garland ot trees to give it an extra sparkly effect.
-P.S.
-My house always smells amazing from these live garlands and wreaths!
+I then go back and add a few gold, clear, and silver ornaments into the garland or trees to give it an extra sparkly effect.

 Clement Moore’s poem “Twas the Night Before Christmas” introduced Santa’s eight reindeer named Dasher, Dancer, Prancer, Vixen, Comet, and Cupid, plus Duner and Blixem.
 (German words for thunder and lightning which later evolved into Donner and Blitzen.)